-Import a client's precoded CSV bank statement file into Xero
+Import a precoded CSV bank statement file into Xero

-If you're an accountant or bookkeeper, you can precode and import a client's CSV bank statement file into Xero.
+You can precode and import a CSV bank statement file into Xero.
 Xero then creates bank transactions to match the precoded bank statement lines, and reconciles these automatically.

 Only import precoded bank statement lines for transactions not entered into Xero.

-Receive CSV file from your client or create one using template
+Download a CSV file from your bank or create one using our template

-If you don't have a CSV file from your client, you can create one from scratch using our template.
+If you don't have a CSV file from your bank, you can create one from scratch using our template.

 Coded bank statement template (CSV, 1KB)